45 Miles - Flat Tire and All Sorts of Troubles; Cold Crosswind; Ugly West Texas Scenery - March 3, 2017

 "Humility is the solid foundation of all the virtues." ~Confucius

 Here's where I got a sizable dose of humility.
 The tire was off and they handed it to me.
 I said, "Okay, I can handle things from here."

 I pulled out my tire spoon and got to removing the tube from the tire and frame.
 However,

 the thick thorn-resistant tube in that narrow Gator skin tire was so cramped that I couldn't get it out on my own.
 Before I knew it,

 the guys were helping me again.
 Once more it was an ordeal that took a while.

 (Watch the video to the left from 4:27 to 5:19 to see them trying to get it out.)

-Finally, we get the punctured tube out and the wheel is given to me.
+Finally, we got the punctured tube out and the wheel was given to me.
 I said "thank you" and implied I wouldn't need their help anymore.

 I worked the tube in the frame and tire, and all that was required was to air it up.

 Do you know what happened next?
 Remember the pump I bought in Deming one week ago?
 I put it on the tube nozzle, and then realized something was funny.